 Spanish is the most studied second language in the United States.
 Many Americans start learning it in middle school or high school, but most of us never reach a level where we can really communicate in Spanish.
-I studied Spanish for all four years of high school and have almost nothing to show for it besides, “Me llamo John-Erik.
+I studied Spanish for all four years of high school and have almost nothing to show for it besides, Me llamo John-Erik.
 Yo nací en Los Angeles.
-Chicle en la basura, por favor.”
-As is painfully obvious from this thimbleful of Spanish I retained after high school, my relationship with the language never left the classroom and thus never really came to life.
+Chicle en la basura, por favor.
+My relationship with the language never left the classroom and thus never really came to life.
 Where did I go wrong?

-3. All roads lead to Rome
+3. All Roads Lead To Rome

 Spanish, French, Italian, Portuguese and Romanian can barely consider each other “foreign languages” since they all evolved from Latin.
 These “Romance” languages have such similar vocabulary, syntax and grammar that they are more like siblings.
 This overlap with his native Italian made it easy for Luca to start learning Spanish, but he still had to focus and make Spanish learning a daily practice.

-4. The imitation game
+4. The Imitation Game

 Since Spanish has so many different regional accents, the people you choose to imitate can give your Spanish a particular regional flair.
 Because he studied in Barcelona, Matthew speaks Spanish like a barcelonés, while Luca developed his madrileño accent after dating a girl from Madrid.

-5. Jump right in!
+5. Jump Right In!

 The tricks to learn Spanish above will only help if you simply start learning.
 No, not tomorrow — now.
 What are you waiting for?
 It’s OK, you can start small, like 15 minutes a day.
 Combine short sessions of daily study with the tips above, and you will hear yourself speaking real Spanish in no time!